Parameter free Hubble constant from the quadruply lensed quasar SDSS J1004 + 4112: Introduction

 \section{Introduction}

-The SDSS J1004+4112 galaxy cluster is a gravitational lens at redshift z = 0.68, which produces five images of a background quasar at redshift z = 1.734.
-This gravitationally lensed quasar was found in the Sloan Digital Sky Survey by \citet {inada2003gravitationally} who noticed the large separation between its multiple images.
-After the discovery of SDSS J$1029+2623$ \citep{Inada_2006}, SDSS J1004+4112 is currently the second lensed quasar with the greatest separation.
+The SDSS J1004+4112 galaxy cluster is a gravitational lens at a redshift of $z = 0.68$, which produces five images of a background quasar at redshift $z = 1.734$.
+This gravitationally lensed quasar was found in the Sloan Digital Sky Survey by \citet {inada2003gravitationally}, when the large separation between its multiple images was noticed.
+Following the discovery of SDSS J$1029+2623$ \citep{Inada_2006}, currently SDSS J1004+4112 is the second lensed quasar with the greatest reported separation.